DzidekDotNet/Yarp.RollingUpgrades/README.md

-# Yarp Simple Rolling upgrades and AB tests
+# Simple rolling upgrades and AB tests with scheduler

-Yarp Rolling Upgrades is an extendable and easy-to-use extension for Yarp Reverse Proxy
+Yarp Rolling Upgrades is an extendable and easy-to-use extension for scheduled upgrades or AB test

 ## Basic usage